ehmicky/eslint-config/README.md

 - parameters spreading: `(...args) => ...` instead of `(arguments) => ...`
 - template strings instead of concatenation.
 - `async`/`await` instead of explicit promises or callbacks.
-- vanilla JavaScript instead of Lodash/Underscore.
+- vanilla JavaScript/TypeScript instead of Lodash/Underscore.
-- only JavaScript features supported by the Node.js version specified in your `package.json` `engines` field.
+- only JavaScript/TypeScript features supported by the Node.js version specified in your `package.json` `engines` field.

 ## Strictness